 - Promotion strategy.
 Finally, you need to outline the overall strategy you will use to promote your business.
 List out what channels you will use, how often you will publish or send content, and what form it will be in.
 Break this section down by digital vs traditional, organic vs paid, and online vs offline channels.
 The more specific you are, the easier it will be to follow in the future.

 eCommerce Marketing Course

 The more knowledge you have about eCommerce marketing, the more likely you are to succeed.
 Our first suggestion is to read more of our own work on eCommerce marketing.
-We cover topics like email marketing, eCommerce marketing automation, the role of an eCommerce manager, and more.
+We cover topics like email marketing, eCommerce marketing automation, realistic eCommerce manager salary expectations, and more.

 After that, check out some eCommerce marketing courses.
 Here are two of our favorites:

 This course from one of the biggest names in eCommerce covers everything you need to know to start an inbound marketing plan.
 This includes attracting customers, increasing conversions, pushing repeat sales, and more are covered.
 It's a great course for beginners and old hands alike.